-We don’t have a cure for multiple sclerosis yet.
-But the FDA has approved more than a dozen drugs that can slow, or “modify,” the course of your MS. They may lessen your symptoms, keep your disease from getting worse sooner, and make relapse attacks less frequent.
+We don’t have a cure for multiple sclerosis.
+But the FDA has approved more than a dozen drugs that can slow, or “modify,” the course of your MS. They may ease your symptoms, keep your disease from getting worse sooner, and make relapse attacks less frequent.

 You take them in one of three ways: as pills, injections, or infusions into a vein.
 Some may work better for you than others.
 They can cause different or different degrees of side effects.

 Almost all of the medications are for the most common type of MS, called relapsing-remitting MS (RRMS).
 Two drugs treat more advanced forms of the disease.

 How it works.
 The FDA approved this powerful, long-lasting drug to treat MS in 2014.
 It’s a monoclonal antibody, which means it can find and target specific immune cells to keep them from damaging nerves.
 Alemtuzumab can cause dangerous or deadly side effects.
 Your doctor probably won’t put you on this until you’ve tried at least two other MS drugs.

 How you take it .
 By IV infusion once a day for 5 days, then 1 year later for 3 more days.

 Side effects.
 You’ll need close monitoring, including regular blood tests for at least 5 years.
 This drug can lead to a rare and deadly bleeding condition.
 It also can affect your kidneys.
 About 1 in 3 users can get thyroid disease.
 You may have a serious reaction to the infusion.
 Most common side effects include:

 How it works.
 A disease modifier, cladribine is for treating relapsing forms of MS including relapsing-remitting disease and active secondary progressive disease.
 It attacks the part of your blood that is attacking the myelin that protects your nerves.

 How you take it.
 Once a day for 5 days for the first month.
 Once a day for 5 days the second month.

 - Low white blood cell count